maabou512/cncf_ar_jp/README.md

 Final PDF file ( but released file is not this. see the note above)

 - **omegaT_rainbow**<br>
-The folder in which omegaT translation memory, etc. and XLIFF files generated from Rainbow
+The folder in which omegaT translation memory related files, etc. and XLIFF files generated from Rainbow

 - **Out_of_scope**<br>
-Some sentences in the report are note text data,but image file(.ai/svg) .
+Some sentences in the report are not "text data",but image data(.ai/.svg) .
 They cannot be translated directly, so we scoped out fo translation so far.

 ## About the LFJ Collaborative Translation Effort (CTE)